xh/hoist-dev-utils/README.md

 If required, rules and other settings extended from this base configuration can be overridden at the app level.

+### Hoist Dev Utils Development

+To develop improvements to this library, clone its repo into your workspace alongside a project that uses Hoist-React, like [Toolbox](https://github.com/xh/toolbox).
+Then follow the instructions for [yarn link](https://classic.yarnpkg.com/lang/en/docs/cli/link/) to symlink to this repo.

 ------------------------------------------

 ☎️ info@xh.io | <https://xh.io>